 2. Aphrodite’s beach / Aphrodite’s rock

-Legend has it that this is the beach/rock that gave birth to Aphrodite where she rose out of the water.
+Legend has it that this is the beach that gave birth to Aphrodite, the Goddess of love.

 3. Aphrodite Trail / Adonis Trail

 Aphrodite statue is 10 meters tall, and the Zeus statue is 4 meters tall.

 Several other surprising statues can also be seen at the Adonis bath and waterfall.

 Visiting this destination in Cyprus looks very tempting.